oflifurkan/yayla/README.md

 * Accessing serial port.
 * Opening and closing port with GUI
 * Core software that interactive with shell
 * Choosing simple gui library
+* Cross platform with Windows